wboayue/ibapi/README.md

 # Interactive Brokers API - Go

-This is a partial, unofficial and idomatic Go implementation of the Interactive Brokers API.
+This is a partial implementation of the Interactive Brokers API in Go.
+This implemention does not provide a one to one match of the official Interactive Brokers API, it attempts to provide an idiomatic Go API to the TWS functionality.

-This implementation focuses on parts of the API used by my application.
-The focus is currently realtime market data.
-Roadmap is to implement APIs to support order execution and account management next.
+This implementation is a work in progress and focuses on parts of the API used by my application.
+The initial set of APIs implemented are around realtime market data.
+Next in line are APIs to support order execution and account management.

+This implementation uses the [TWS API 10.12](https://interactivebrokers.github.io/#) source as a reference.

-The official API has some required complexity because it needs to support old version of the IB Gateway.
-This implementation make some simplifications and was implemented and test only against the latest version of the IB Gateway.
+The official API has some required complexity to be backwards compatible with older versions of the IB Gateway.
+To simplify things the API was implemented and test only against IB Gateway 10.12.

 # Installation